w3c/Guide/meetings/mixed-mode.md

 * ~~plh to bring to Global on August 13~~
 * plh to share the content of this document (somehow) with Chairs on ~~August 20 or August 27~~ (depending on feedback from Global)
 * Integrate this document in /Guide by ~~mid-September~~ [updated time-goal, asap or otherwise?]

+## Introduction

+> [Add a few sentences to set the context for this document]
+>
+> [JB: Let's add a paragraph before assumptions, that starts by briefly acknowledging the unique challenges of "Hybrid."]

+> [JB suggests that Hybrid is already happening, and it open and close unpredictable, and we indicate our cognizance of that]

+> [JB: when we distribute this, include introductory text to frame it in a positive, optimistic way]

 Mixed mode meetings are different from all-virtual meetings, and it is challenging to fully include remote participants when some people are in a room(s) together.

 Challenges of Hybrid meetings: